shoppertrail/shoppertrail-uat-guide/README.md

 <summary><strong>Expand / Collapse</strong></summary>

 1. **Scenario ID 6:** Log in with your ShopperTrail user.
-   - You may use your ShopperTrail account created via Social Sign-On (ID 4) i.e. Google or the seeded account, which is:
+   - You may use your ShopperTrail account created via Social Sign-On (ID 4) i.e. Google.
+Or you may use the seeded account, which is:
       - Username: `customer_user2`
       - Password: `HelloWorldForever!1`
-2. **Step:** Click QR Code Scanners, scan the **Store QR Code** (provided again below) and submit a Trail Drop (purchase or no‑purchase).
+2. **Step:** After log-in, click "QR Code Scanners", scan the **Store QR Code** (provided again below) and submit a Trail Drop (purchase or no‑purchase).
    <p align="center">
       <img src="./d4202c13-b359-4193-b355-cf046beff83c.png" alt="ABC QR Code">
    </p>